riblidezso/physdm/lab/00_unsup_clust.md

 5, Hierarchical clustering
 * A, Perform hierarchical clustering on meaningful lizard body measurement data.
 Show the results on a dendrogram.
 * B, Interpret the dendrogram using the descriptive labels ('Origin', 'Sex', 'Hurricane').

+---

+### Hints:

+* Use the pandas package for data loading and handling
+* Use the scikit learn package for PCA,T-SNE, K-Means
+* Use the seaborn package for hierarchical clustering
+* You need to understand why some columns are full of missing data, and remove these column.
+You also need to remove 1 single row in the data which has other missing values too.
+* Normalize data before peforming the PCA ( columns should have 0 mean, and variance = 1)